elastic/eui/wiki/documentation-guidelines.md

 [docs]: https://elastic.github.io/eui/

-### Refer to [Elastic EUI documentation site](./eui-documentation-site.md) for information on the process of documenting components.
+### Refer to [Creating documentation example pages](./eui-documentation-site.md) for information on the process of documenting components.